80 Stangl Rd., Flemington

 On Saturdays, hit seasonal shows like The Alien Who Stole Christmas, where you can follow Santa on a trip (and alien kidnapping!) through the solar system; Winter Wonder Lights, where holiday songs are played alongside lights; and Mystery at the North Pole, where the kids must figure out who sabotaged Christmas.

 There’s plenty of seasonal shows hitting the spotlight this month.
-If you’re looking to book tickets to a classic show like A Christmas Carol, head to McCarter Theatre Center in Princeton from December 4-29, where the kids can get a taste of Ebenezer Scrooge and what living selfishly can do to a person.
-Head to Branchburg’s Raritan Valley Community College on December 11 for The Night Before Christmas Carol, where you can see how Dickens’ classic came to be.
-Be sure to stop by the State Theatre of New Jersey in New Brunswick on December 6 for Mannheim Steamroller Christmas by Chip Davis, where multimedia effects meet Christmas tunes, or December 7-9 for Cirque Dreams Holidaze, where 20 acts of acrobatics, theatrical numbers and stunts will knock the kids out of their chairs.
+If you’re looking to book tickets to a classic show like A Christmas Carol, head to McCarter Theatre Center in Princeton from December 10-29, where the kids can get a taste of Ebenezer Scrooge and what living selfishly can do to a person.
+Head to Branchburg’s Raritan Valley Community College on December 1 for The Great Russian Nutcracker, where you can see watch 40 costumed dancers from the Moscow Ballet bring this timeless tale to life.
+Hit the Count Basie Center in Red Bank from December 3-4 for The Elf on the Shelf: The Musical, where one elf will give visitors a glimpse into Santa’s workshop and the magic of the North Pole.
+Be sure to stop by NJPAC in Newark on December 28 for Holiday Dreams, where acts of aerialists, acrobatics, theatrical numbers and stunts will knock the kids out of their chairs.

 5. Christmas Tree Festivals

 Nothing screams Christmas quite like the baubles, ornaments and decorations on Christmas trees.
-Hit the Morven Museum in Princeton from November 21 to January 6 for its Festival of Trees, where you can see displays of Christmastime from the 18th to 20th centuries.
-Make a stop at the Environmental Education Center in Basking Ridge for the 41st Festival of Trees, a winter wonderland of trees, wreaths and other holiday decor.
-Head to the Barn at Highlands Ridge Park in Chester from December 1-8 for the Festival of Trees, a peek at holiday trees, plus a visit with Santa, caroling, a sing-a-long and story hour.
+Hit the Morven Museum & Garden in Princeton from November 27-January 5 for its Festival of Trees, where you can see displays of Christmastime from the 18th to 20th centuries.
+Make a stop at the Environmental Education Center in Basking Ridge from December 1-28 for the 41st Festival of Trees, a winter wonderland of trees, wreaths and other holiday decor.
+Head to the the Red Mill Museum Village in Chester from November 23-December 8 for the Festival of Trees, a peek at holiday trees, wreaths and centerpieces, plus a silent auction that benefits the museum.

 More Like This